Skip to content

 You’re also positioning yourself for advancement.
 Professionals who earn an EdD are qualified for roles leading and operating schools at the elementary, high school, or college level.
 They learn to lead in a way that can be effective at the front of a classroom or at the ground level of an organization.

-An EdD signals to employers that you’re a thought leader; that you’re someone who’s demonstrated the capacity to identify a problem, examine issues from multiple perspectives, and offer relevant insights for practical solutions.
+An EdD signals to employers that you’re a thought leader.
+It tells employers that you’re a strategic thinker and a problem-solver who can tackle complex challenges, inspire teams, and drive meaningful change.
 With your doctorate in hand, you’re prepared to take on a leadership role across a variety of industries.

 Here’s a look at the types of positions EdD graduates pursue and eight of the top careers available in the field.